ljishen/MBWU-RocksDB/README.md

 # command is required to run within this dir so that ansible-playbook can see ansible.cfg
 cd ycsb-rocksdb

-# Modify the hosts and the corresponding device mountpoint
+# Add hosts to groups of rocksdb and storage
-vim hosts
+vim hosts.yml

 # run tests
 ansible-playbook playbooks/main.yml [-v]